All Episodes

 I'm very sorry that he's in jail.

-That's Merrill Streep saying that he's very sorry.
+That's Meryl Streep saying he's very sorry.

-43 years old or whatever, in his 40s, and she's a 13-year-old girl.
+43 years old or whatever in his 40s, and she's a 13-year-old girl.

 And he drugged her.

-And he had sex with her.
+And he had sex with her and raped her.

 Pretty sick.